rlucas49/DataScientistCodingChallenge/README.md

 The Task
 - You are tasked with building a predictive model using machine learning to predict the probability of a device failure.
 You may use Python or R.
 When building this model, be sure to minimize false positives and false negatives.
 The column you are trying to predict is called 'failure' in Table 3.
 The 'failure' column has a binary set of values, 0 for non-failure, and 1 for failure.
 You are allowed to apply any relevant machine learning methods.
-Build a model to predict 'failure'.
 Show your work and support your decisions/conclusions.

 Data
 - Table 3: predictive_maintenance.csv